Emergency vehicle: Equipment

-Many emergency response vehicles (especially those of the main police, fire and ambulance services) are likely to be fitted with audible and visual warning devices, which are designed to facilitate their movement through traffic to reach their destination, and to provide some protection on the scene.
+Many emergency response vehicles (especially those of the main police, fire, and medical services) are likely to be fitted with audible and visual warning devices, which are designed to facilitate their movement through traffic to reach their destination, and to provide some protection on the scene.

-Depending on local laws, vehicles on the road may be required to yield the right of way to emergency responders who are using their warning devices.
-For example, in Utah, when an emergency vehicle is on the road while using its warning devices, all cars are required to pull over to the side of the road, stop, and wait for the vehicle to pass before resuming normal driving, unless doing so would cause an accident or if stopped at a red light or stop sign.
-Even in areas where no such laws exist, many motorists may allow the vehicle to pass as a matter of courtesy.
+Depending on local laws, other vehicles on the road—either those in the lanes the emergency vehicle is on, those on the side of the road the emergency vehicle is traveling on, or all vehicles on both sides of the road—may be required to yield the right of way and travel slower, if not fully stop, for emergency vehicles with their warning devices enabled, at least until it has passed through.
+Exemptions may sometimes be made to this, such as if yielding would cause an accident or if the vehicles are stopped at a red light or stop sign.
+Even in jurisdictions where no such laws exist, many motorists may allow the emergency vehicle to pass as a matter of courtesy.